Photograph - First Methodist Church, Wodonga

 In the 1960s the Methodist congregation built a new chapel in Hovell Street, Wodonga.
 The creation of the Uniting Church during the 1970s meant that the services were held in the former Presbyterian Church and joint Sunday School classes were conducted in the Methodist Hall.

-In 1962, 36 Ukrainian Catholic families in Wodonga donated 100 pounds each towards the purchase of the former Methodist church.
+In 1961 the Church building and land was purchased by the Ukrainian Community for £2,000.
+Ukrainian Catholic families in Wodonga donated £100 each towards the purchase.
 Additional fund raising such as carol singing in nearby towns (Benalla, Wangaratta, Albury and Wodonga) assisted with the purchase of the Church.
 The former Methodist Church was in poor condition and the members of its new congregation undertook the replacement of the floor, the footings, replastering of the walls and the construction of an altar.
+The renovations cost a further £400.
 Once a month a priest came up from Melbourne to conduct services in the Church.
 On completion it was blessed by Bishop Ivan Prasko to become St Olga's Catholic Church (Ukrainian).
 In 1965 the Church was dedicated to its patron St Volodymir, with Bishop Varlamm (Sydney) and Bishop Donat (Melbourne) taking part in the ceremony.

 The members of the Ukrainian Catholic community also built a hall and smaller chapel in Hunt Street, Wodonga.
-With a declining congregation, this property became more manageable to maintain than the original brick building and the decision was made to close the building c2010.
+With a declining congregation, this property became more manageable to maintain than the original brick building and the decision was made to close the building in 2010.

-In 2022 the building and extensive block of land in Church Street was sold, with plans for demolition and future development of the land for housing.
+In 2022 the building and extensive block of land in Church Street was sold commercially for potential redevelopment.

 Significance